 - (c) Disciplinary hearings may be held via telephone conference call provided there is a bylaw provision which enables the Board to transact business by teleconference.
 The Secretary shall promptly send a copy of the charges to each member of the board or present them at a board meeting, and the board shall first consider whether the actions alleged in the charges, if proven, might constitute conduct prejudicial to the best interests of the club or the breed.

 - (d) If the board considers that the charges do not allege conduct which would be prejudicial to the best interests of the club or the breed, it may refuse to entertain jurisdiction.
-If the board entertains jurisdiction of the charges, it shall fix a date of a hearing not less than three weeks or more than six weeks thereafter by not less than three members of the board or board committee.
+If the board entertains jurisdiction of the charges and does not issue a letter of reprimand after review, it shall appoint a Special Committee of 3 members in good standing to review the charges to make a recommendation to the Board if the charges have merit as prejudicial to the club or breed.
+If charges by the Special Committee are found to have possible merit the Board shall fix a date of a hearing not less than three weeks or more than six weeks thereafter by not less than three members of the board or board committee.
 The Secretary shall promptly send one copy of the charges to the accused member by certified mail together with a notice of the hearing and an assurance that the defendant may personally appear in his/her own defense and bring witnesses if he/she wishes.

 - (e) A member who resigns while charges have been preferred against him/her or allows his/her membership to lapse during the fiscal year in which the charges were sustained may not apply for membership for a minimum period of two (2) years from the time of resignation or lapse or the end of any suspension, after which time, he/she must apply in accordance with Article 1, Section 3.